TheBB/simul/README.md

 Simulator for various tournament formants, intended for Starcraft.

 Supports the following tournament formats:
+-   Best-of-N matches
+-   Single elimination brackets
 -   Round robin with customisable tiebreakers
 -   MSL-style four player groups
--   Singe best of N matches
--   Single elimination brackets

 Outputs results intended for display
 -   in the terminal